-A joint effort by Rice University, Arizona State University (ASU), The University of Texas at El Paso (UTEP), and Yale University, the Nanosystems Engineering Research Center for Nanotechnology-Enabled Water Treatment (NEWT) is the first national center to develop next-generation water treatment systems enabled by nanotechnology.
-The aim is to enable access to suitable water almost anywhere in the world by developing high performance, easy-to-deploy systems for drinking water and industrial wastewater treatment systems enabled by nanotechnology.
+NEET is a joint effort by Rice University, Arizona State University, The University of Texas at El Paso, Yale University, and The Nanosystems Engineering Research Center for Nanotechnology-Enabled Water Treatment (NEWT: The first national center to develop next-generation water treatment systems enabled by nanotechnology).
+The aim is to enable access to suitable water almost anywhere in the world by developing high performance, easy-to deploy systems for drinking water and industrial wastewater treatment systems enable by nanotechnology.

-The program culminates in an engineering design showcase provided teachers with a unique opportunity to present their semester engineering projects to their peers, school administrators, and NEWT members.
+The program culminates in an engineering design showcase that provides teachers with a unique opportunity to present their semester engineering projects to their peers, school administrators and NEWT members.
 The showcase served to help develop the teacher’s scientific communication skills.
 Each group creates an engineering poster designed at a level that should excite the students in their classroom and inspire interest in engineering.
-Each poster explains the problem they addressed, a detailed explanation of their design, how the design was tested, and the possible modifications, limitations, and overall impact of their design.
+Each will explain the problem they addressed, a detailed explanation of their design, a test of the design, possible modifications, limitations and overall impact.

-- Think reflectively and critically about current teacher practices;
+- Think reflectively and critically about current teaching practices.

-- Disseminate NEWT research conducted at Rice University, Arizona State University (ASU), The University of Texas at El Paso (UTEP), and Yale University; and
+- Disseminate NEWT research conducted at Rice University, Arizona State University, The University of Texas at El Paso and Yale University.

-- Support NEET participants in the application of Problem-Based Learning (PBL) and engineering practices.
+- Support NEET participants in the application of Problem-Based Learning and engineering practices.

 NEET has helped me to create an environment where students think outside the box.
 They ask more questions and have become more inventive.

 Spring 2024 NEET Program*